evanzhang203/sfu-natlang.website/_posts/2013-02-06-Rohit-HaitianCreole.markdown

 ---
-layout : post
+layout: post
-title : Haitian-Creole
+title: No title
+root: ../../
 ---
 For the lab meeting on Wednesday, February 6, 2013, Rohit Dholakia is going to talk about the work he has been doing with Haitain-Creole.
 Haitian-Creole is one of the official languages of the Republic of Haiti.
 Rohit has been working with the Mission 4636 SMS corpus that was released in 2011 by WMT as part of a featured translation task.